-Signature Michael L. Baldwin Sr. Date July/22/2019 I,felony other than a mir , certify that I have been convicted of a misdemeanor or Signature Date
+Signature Michael L. Baldwin Sr. Date July/22/2019

+I, , certify that I have been convicted of a misdemeanor or felony other than a minor traffic violation.

 - 1) Background check must include a Social Security Trace (which scans his/her SSN and lists every county/state of residence where that SSN has been used). - 2) Background check must include any additional aliases that have been used by the individual. - 3) Background check must include a completed county level check for any county returned in the Social Security Trace. - 4) Background check must include a completed nationwide check.